-For each practice or activity checked in 29a, a line must be completed.
-For example, if you check checked box #1 No-till/Strip-Till, then in item 29b, you will fill out columns 1 through 5.
+For each practice or activity checked in a, one line must be completed.
+For example, if you check checked box #1 No-till/Strip-Till, then in item b, you will fill out columns 1 through 5.

-29b - Column 1 (write in the name of the practice or activity)

-29b - Column 2 (write in the code number next to the name of the practice or activity in item 29a.)

-29b - Column 3 (Record a "1" if the plan was used in 2022, a "2" if the practice or plan was used in earlier years but not in 2022).

-29b - Column 4 (Determine if financial assistance was provided and record either a 1, 2 or 3.
-Then records which type of financial assisted was provided.)

-29b - Column 5 (Record the number that satisfies the activity)
+- b Column 1 (write in the name of the practice or activity) - b Column 2 (write in the code number next to the name of the practice or activity in item 29a.) - b Column 3 (Record a "1" if the plan was used in 2023, a "2" if the practice or plan was used in earlier years but not in 2023). - b Column 4 (Determine if financial assistance was provided and record either a 1, 2 or 3.
+Then records which type of financial assisted was provided.) - b Column 5 (Record the number that satisfies the activity)

-Item 30: Single or Named Peril Crop Insurance
+Single or Named Peril Crop Insurance